sreedeepEK/seq2seq/README.md

-### Seq2seq
+### TorchSeq

-NLP From Scratch: Translation with a Sequence to Sequence Network and Attention!
-Currently in built.
+Building and studying neural architectures for sequence learning in PyTorch.